mvolkmann/blog/src/zig.md

 because the correct formatting is used by default.
 In these cases, placeholders can be written as `{}`.

+The format string must be known at compile-time.
-Errors in format strings are flagged at compile-time.
+This allows errors in format strings to be flagged at compile-time.
-This includes having more placeholders than values ("too few arguments"), having more values than placeholders ("unused argument"), and using specifiers that are incompatible with the corresponding value ("invalid format string ... for type").
+The errors include having more placeholders than values ("too few arguments"), having more values than placeholders ("unused argument"), and using specifiers that are incompatible with the corresponding value ("invalid format string ... for type").